atrox31/ArtEngine/README.md

 Engine is designed to run only prepared script files, not as standalone program.
 All components are written without depetences only on one platform for future porting to other platforms.<br>

+## Scripts
+### Core.tar
+Core.tar is a file that contains all core files for the engine.
+It is used to create a new game archive. <br>
+To make archive run "create_core_tar.bat" in the main directory, and open in ArtCore Editor (Project->Update core)<br>

+### ArtLibGenerator.exe
+ArtLibGenerator is a program that generates a library of functions for the ArtScript language. <br>
+It`s open "src/ArtCore/CodeExecutor/CodeExecutor_functions.cpp" and search function comments:<br>
+>//return_type function_name(type argument, ...);Some description
+Then create function declaration in "CodeExecutor.h" and "CodeExecutor_functions_map.cpp"<br>
+This is the way to add new functions to the ArtScript language, and execute it in runtime.

 # Game Engine
 <hr>